 Bedroom over the garage

 Did you know, you can save 20 to 60 percent by building your new bedroom over your porch or garage instead of adding on to your home?
 Since there is no major earthwork or building a foundation involved, you will save a significant amount.
 The cost of a master suite over the garage will be $50,000 to $80,000, which is much less than the average cost of a master suite over a crawl space.

 Converting unfinished spaces can save you 50 to 60 percent over the cost of adding on to your home because you eliminate the need for new foundations, roofing, and exterior walls.
 The renovation, in this case, is generally minor — while easily combining underutilized spaces to make them more functional.
 For instance, you can combine a closet with a small guest room to create a full-fledged bedroom.

-Converting attic to bedroom
+Converting an attic to a bedroom

-Converting an attic to a 15-by-15-foot bedroom with a small bath may cost you $50,000 on an average.
-This home improvement, though not major, will get you almost 85 percent return on investment.
+Converting an attic to a 15-by-15-foot bedroom with a small bath may cost you $50,000 on average.
+This home improvement, though not major, will get you an almost 85 percent return on investment.
 In high-cost-living areas, this cost may be 30 percent higher.